obheda12/JupyterPen/README.md

 * Github Enumeration
   * GitDorker

-All of the data from these outputs will be stored in a single excel deliverable able to be pulled down from the Jupyter Tree Directory.
+All the data from these outputs will be stored in a single Excel deliverable able to be pulled down from the Jupyter Tree Directory.